Tunisia treads path to political stability but still faces tests

 The technocrat government headed by Jomaa took over two months ago after an accord between the two main political poles -- the Islamist Ennahda party and its secular opponents -- that ended a political standoff and cleared the path for elections.

-Jomaa last month announced external borrowing needs for this year would be $8 billion -- nearly double the initial estimate in the government's budget plan.
+Jomaa last month announced external borrowing needs for this year would be $8 billion (4 billion pounds) -- nearly double the initial estimate in the government's budget plan.

 Just last year, an attempt to increase a vehicle tax showed how sensitive subsidy and financial austerity reforms can be.
 The announcement triggered rioting and clashes that forced the previous government to reverse its decision.